AliBgisrs/Vegetation-indices-calculator/README.md

 [Call the input feature layer (your plot boundaries).
-Note: You should have a feature layer not shape file.
+Note: You should have a feature layer (not shape file).
 Your feature layer should be a polygon.

 ![image](https://github.com/AliBgisrs/Vegetation-indices-calculator/assets/109620013/83575dde-6013-4cdf-addf-675ce12f8813)